tkbctf/tkbctf.github.io/source/_posts/2014-05-05-tkbctf3-is-over.markdown

 Have a nice week.

 ---
-This post was delayed due to a technical trouble.
+This post was delayed due to technical trouble.
 Sorry for the delay.